-This tasty Mediterranean Chickpea Salad has roasted red pepper, mint, and Sumac, and this is so delicious!
-And if you haven’t tried the middle eastern spice called Sumac, get some soon and make this tasty salad that’s vegan and gluten-free!
+Mediterranean Chickpea Salad is loaded with flavor from roasted red peppers, mint, and Sumac, and this combination is so delicious!
+And if you haven’t tried the middle eastern spice called Sumac, get some soon and make this tasty salad that’s vegetarian, gluten-free, and dairy-free!

 PIN Mediterranean Chickpea Salad to try it later!